Center for International Studies

 Q: Will I get an opportunity to improve my conversation skills outside of class?

-Conversation Mentors Program is offered at WIU in which WESL students meet weekly with American students, professors, and members of the Macomb community to talk about various topics related to student coursework at WESL.
-In addition, all WESL students may participate in another program, Conversation Partners, which is available for all international students at WIU.
+A: Yes.
+A Conversation Mentors Program is offered at WIU in which WESL students meet weekly with American students, professors, and members of the Macomb community to talk about various topics related to student coursework at WESL.
+In addition, all WESL students may participate in Conversation Partners, which is available for all international students at WIU.
 Weekly presentations followed by discussions are also scheduled for WESL students.

 Q: What is the background of the teachers at WESL Institute?